julianab4246-cmd/AquaTrackProject/DEPLOYMENT.md

 Runtime Stack	.NET 8 (LTS)
 Operating System	Windows or Linux
 Region	Same as resource group
-Resource Group	AquaTrack-RG
-Then,click Review, Create, and hit Create
+Resource Group	AquaTrack-RG then,click Review, Create, and hit Create

 Step 3.
 Provision the Azure SQL Database

-AquaTrack requires a database for the Fish, Tank, and Feeding tables.
+Create database for AquaTrack for the Fish, Tank, and Feeding tables.
 From the Azure Portal, click Create a resource
 Choose SQL Database
 Set:
 Database name: AquaTrackDB
 Resource group: AquaTrack-RG
 Create a SQL Server:
 Server name: aquatrack-sqlserver
 Authentication: SQL Auth (username + password)

-Region: same as App Service
+Region:
 Choose the Basic tier

-After creation, open the database → Connection strings

-Copy the ADO.NET string (to be used later in App Settings)
+After creation, open the database → Connection strings Copy the ADO.NET string (to be used later in App Settings)

-4. Configure Environment Variables / Secrets
+Step 4.
+Configure Environment Variables / Secrets

-Inside your App Service:

-Go to Configuration
+Inside the App Service go to Configuration

-Under Application Settings, add:

-ASPNETCORE_ENVIRONMENT = Production

-Add the connection string:

-ConnectionStrings:AquariumContext = <your Azure SQL connection string>
+Under Application Settings, add: ASPNETCORE_ENVIRONMENT = Production Add the connection string: ConnectionStrings:AquariumContext = <your Azure SQL connection string>

-Save and restart the App Service
+Now, save and restart the App Service

-5. Publish AquaTrack Using Visual Studio
+Step 5.
+Publish AquaTrack Using Visual Studio

-Open Visual Studio

-Right-click the AquaTrack project → Publish

-Choose Azure → Azure App Service
+Open Visual Studio and click the AquaTrack project and then Publish Now, choose Azure and Azure App Service

-Sign in and select:

-Resource group: AquaTrack-RG
+select: Resource group: AquaTrack-RG
 App: aquatrack-appservice

-Click Finish
+Click Finish and publish

-Click Publish

-Visual Studio will build the project, package it, upload it, and launch the site.
+Visual Studio will build and launch

-6. Publish Using Azure CLI (Alternative)

-If publishing manually:

-az webapp up \
-  --name aquatrack-appservice \
-  --resource-group AquaTrack-RG \
-  --runtime "DOTNETCORE:8.0"

-This sends the compiled AquaTrack app directly to Azure.